harveybc/don/README.md

 networks where optimization payloads are shared.
 This repository contains a Node.js implementation of a proof-of-concept network node.
 </p>
-<p>The optimization algorithms are executed as external applications written in any language
+<p>The optimization algorithms are executed as external applications (clients) written in any language
 capable of sending requests to a Singularity node including Web, mobile and Internet of Things(IoT) applications.
 As example optimization model, a neuroevolution algorithm (NEAT) is implemented in C++ with some decentralized optimization examples.